Republics and Kingdoms Compared

 Republics and Kingdoms Compared is a work of political philosophy by Italian Humanist Aurelio Lippo Brandolini.
 Dedicated to Mattias Corvinus, the treatise was never printed during the Renaissance and survived only in two manuscript copies.

 Summary

-Republics and Kingdoms Compared is a Socratic dialogue set in the court of King Mattias Corvinus of Hungary.
+Republics and Kingdoms Compared is a Socratic dialogue set in the court of King Mattias Corvinus of Hungary, and is Perhaps the only Socratic dialogue written by an Italian humanist.
 The work depicts a debate between the king himself, his illegitimate son Prince János (John Corvinus), and Florentine knight and merchant Domenico Giugni.
 Corvinus assumes the role Plato and Xenophon traditionally assigned to Socrates in Brandolini's dialogue.

 In framing Republics and Kingdoms Compared as a Socratic argument, Brandolini breaks from the Italian humanist tradition of employing Ciceronian dialogues to examine political theory.
 Brandolini's treatise may be the only example of the use of Socratic dialogue by an Italian Renaissance humanist.

 Brandolini applies both chronological and thematic divisions in his treatise.
 The action of the dialogue extends over three days within the Kingdom of Hungary.
 Each day is captured in a book, and on each day the debaters examine a different point of comparison between kingdoms and republics.